DNA testing is the new trend and everyone seems to peeking into what their DNA results uncover.

 I find the Health Traits to be misleading anyhow – as does the FDA.
 By now, you should understand why I feel this way.
 I hope you feel the same.

-Once you get your 23andMe test results back, what you want to do is go right to your raw data and export it into a program like MTHFR Support has.
+Once you get your 23andMe test results back, what you want to do is go right to your raw data and export it into a program called StrateGene.

-While the MTHFR Support Report is still Greek to many, it does provide some key genes and their associated SNPs which you then can further read about and analyze with your doctor – who, hopefully, has some training in this area of medicine.
+While the StrateGene is still Greek to many, it does provide some key genes and their associated SNPs which you then can further read about and analyze with your doctor – who, hopefully, has some training in this area of medicine.

 More and more doctors are receiving training in this area and as they do, I will be posting them here on MTHFR.Net and on SeekingHealth.org